26 Aerodynamics of Bluff Bodies

 Schlieren flow visualization image of a sphere flying at a supersonic Mach number of 1.53.

-H. Julian “Harvey” Allen of NASA developed the design of spacecraft returning to re-enter the Earth’s atmosphere.
-His approach recognized that bluff or “blunt” bodies moving at very high supersonic and hypersonic Mach numbers generate strong shock waves that form in front of the body, which are known as bow shocks, as shown in the image below.
+H. Julian “Harvey” Allen, an aeronautical engineer at NASA, designed a spacecraft returning to re-enter the Earth’s atmosphere.
+His approach recognized that bluff or “blunt” bodies moving at very high supersonic and hypersonic Mach numbers generate strong shock waves that form in front of the body, known as a bow shock, as shown in the image below.
+Notice that the bow shock is away from the body’s surface, which is called a standoff distance.
+Because there are significant changes in the temperature of the flows across strong shock waves, shock waves that stand off from the surface allow much more heat to be dissipated into the air rather than into the body itself.

-Because there are significant changes in the temperature of the flows across strong shock waves, the shock waves that stand off from the surface allow much more heat to be dissipated into the air rather than into the body itself.
-The bluff body shape also creates a lot of pressure drag, helping to slow down the spacecraft as it re-enters the atmosphere until it is slow enough such that a parachute can be deployed, which is another example of where the creation of drag on a body can be beneficial.
+Clearly, the larger (blunter) the shape, the lower the heat transfer.
+Also, notice in this image the significant flow separation and turbulence in the body’s wake.
+The bluff body shape also creates a lot of pressure drag, helping to slow down the spacecraft as it re-enters the atmosphere until it is slow enough for a parachute to be deployed, which is another example of where the creation of drag on a body can be beneficial.

 Summary & Closure